RandomizerAi/randomizer-contract/README.md

 * `clientWithdrawTo(address _to, uint256 _amount)` - Withdraw deposited ETH of `_amount` to the specified `_to` address.
 Only the client contract that contains the deposit can call this function, so make sure your has a call to this function and it's only callable by an admin address (see example).

-*  `requestRandom(uint24 _callbackGasLimit) external returns (uint256 id)` - Called by a contract to request a future function call to its `soRandomCallback(uint256 id, bytes32 value)` function. `_callbackGasLimit` is the gas limit for `soRandomCallback()`.
-Returns the id of the request (also returned in soRandomCallback so the client contract can reference it).
+*  `requestRandom(uint24 _callbackGasLimit) external returns (uint256 id)` - Called by a contract to request a future function call to its `randomizerCallback(uint256 id, bytes32 value)` function. `_callbackGasLimit` is the gas limit for `randomizerCallback()`.
+Returns the id of the request (also returned in randomizerCallback so the client contract can reference it).

 * `getFeeEstimate(uint24 _callbackGasLimit, uint8 _numberOfBeacons) returns (uint256 fee)` - View function to estimate total fee for fulfilling a random request.
 Contracts can use this to charge the fee to their client.

 ### Beacon

 * `submitRandom(address[4] calldata _addressData, uint256[9] calldata _uintData, bytes32[3] calldata _rsAndSeed)` - Submit signature data for a random request.
 This function combines the first 2 signatures into a seed to select a random 3rd beacon.
-When the 3rd beacon calls this function, it combines all signatures into a bytes32 value and sends it to the requesting client contract's `soRandomCallback()` function, along with the request id.
+When the 3rd beacon calls this function, it combines all signatures into a bytes32 value and sends it to the requesting client contract's `randomizerCallback()` function, along with the request id.

 * `beaconStakeEth(address _beacon) external payable` - Stakes ETH for the beacon.
 The beacon stake must always be more than the configured `minStakeEth` or they will be removed as a beacon upon a request renewal where they were selected.